pkp/pkp-docs/dev/plugin-guide/en/api-endpoints.md

 $apiUrl = $request->getDispatcher()->url(
     $request,
     Application::ROUTE_API,
-    $context->getPath(),
+    $context?->getPath() ??
+Application::SITE_CONTEXT_PATH,
     $this->controller->getHandlerPath() // plugins/{pluginName}/settings
 );
 ```

 For the form modal and Vue.js side of plugin settings — which consumes this endpoint — see [Plugin Settings](./settings).
-The [Plugin Template](https://github.com/pkp/pluginTemplate) is a complete working example of the settings flow end to end.
+The [Plugin Template](https://github.com/pkp/pluginTemplate) is a complete working example of the settings flow end-to-end.

----

-## A production example

-The [plagiarism plugin](https://github.com/pkp/plagiarism) uses the entity-route mechanism in production.
-Its [`PlagiarismPlugin::addApiRoutes()`](https://github.com/pkp/plagiarism/blob/main/PlagiarismPlugin.php) attaches plagiarism-status endpoints to the `submissions` entity, complete with role restrictions, authorization policies and request validation.
-It is a good real-world reference for how the pieces in this chapter fit together.

-### Recommended best practices
+## Recommended best practices

 When you add API endpoints from a plugin, a few practices are worth copying: